 You might ask customers how they discover new products and menu items (social media, in-store shopping, word of mouth) or what sorts of items they’d be more likely to buy in person rather than online.
 That sort of information helps focus your efforts and clarify where different channels can reinforce one another.
 For instance, if tons of customers say they discover new items via Instagram, you know that’s a channel on which you should spend your energy.

-Data is key here as well.
+Data is key here.
 There’s a slew of business metrics you can track to understand how customers interact with your business.
-Digitally that can include things like:
+Digitally that can include:

 - The most popular pages on your website